Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 The main element is a lioness who is roaring lightning bolts.

 Am I a lioness that shoots lightning bolts out of my mouth?
 Obviously not.
-Although, that would be cool as.
+Although, that would be cool as, let’s be honest!

 I work with strong females (you could say lionesses) who need to shout about the work they do (lightning bolts) and step into their power.
 Again, you could say a lioness is a great representation of that mindset and power.